two hyenas sitting in lush grass looking off to the left of the frame

 We must just point out, as you probably already know, that African safaris aren't cheap in general.
 But accommodation in Kenya, for instance, tends to be more affordable than that of similar quality in Tanzania.

-While accommodation prices vary wildly in both countries, a five-star hotel stay in the Masai Mara region of Kenya, for instance, is likely to be around half the price of a five-star hotel stay in Tanzania's Serengeti.
+While accommodation prices vary wildly in both countries, a five-star hotel stay in the Maasai Mara region of Kenya, for instance, is likely to be around half the price of a five-star hotel stay in Tanzania's Serengeti.
 The same goes for camping accommodations.

 Mara Engai Lodge breakfast on patio Kenya